eric-vader/CV-pandoc-healy/soc_campus_visit/soc_campus_visit.md

     return [ (ci, y) for y in SYMBOLS for ci in e_cis ]
 ~~~

-Code will be made avaliable after class: [http://eric-han.com](http://eric-han.com)
+Code will be made avaliable: [https://eric-han.com/teaching/demo/ttt.py](https://eric-han.com/teaching/demo/ttt.py)

 ## Zero-sum game

-Zero-sum game is a game where one player gain is equals to another's loss, where the total utility of the game is the same/constant (ie. no improvement).
+Zero-sum game is a game where one player gain is equals to another's loss, where the total utility of the game is the **same/constant** (ie. no improvement).

 ### Tic-tac-toe is zero-sum